wmkouw/mrai-net/README.md

 ## Usage

-Demos are available at the online [documentation](https://mrai-net.readthedocs.io/en/latest/).
+Please visit the [examples](https://mrai-net.readthedocs.io/en/latest/examples.html) section in the documentation to get started.

-A simple example of calling the module is:
+To give you an impression of how the module is used, here's an example call:
 ```python
 from mrai.mraicnn import MRAIConvolutionalNeuralNetwork